dgurudot/tg/help/en-US/HELP-ADMIN-LEGACY-TOOLS.md

 **Send Trade:** it does not open a screen.
 It opens a symbol search on top of the screen you are on.

-**Access needed:** the seven superadmin tools need a superadmin role.
+**Access needed:** the eight superadmin tools need a superadmin role.
 Each group tool needs its own access in the group you are working in.

 **Locked:** tools you cannot use are not listed.
 There is no lock.
 If a tool you expect is missing, switch group with **Tenant** at the top, or ask a superadmin for access.

 ## Who sees which tool

-**Superadmin tools:** seven tools, shown only to superadmins.
+**Superadmin tools:** eight tools, shown only to superadmins.
 They work across every group.

 **Group tools:** the rest belong to one group at a time.
 You see a tool only when your role gives you access to it in the group you are working in, and they are listed A to Z. If you